Frequently Asked Questions

 We serve people from the ages of 18 and up.

 The program is divided into multiple phases.
 The first phase takes a minimum of approximately 90 days.
 Upon successful completion of the first phase, the student must apply and be accepted into the second phase.
 This next phase is again a minimum of approximately 90 days.
-Both phases must be successfully completed In order for the student to be considered a full phase Cincinnati Challenge Graduate.
+Both phases must be successfully completed in order for the student to be considered a full phase CCRanch Graduate.

 Unfortunately no; you can look forward to enjoying your pet while on pass.